-- Topics: A topic plays a role of Brocker with several subscriptions for one-way communication.
+- Topics: A topic plays the role of Brocker with several subscriptions for one-way communication.
 Each subscription can use filters to receive only messages that are requested.

-- Relays: Releays are for two-way communication.
+- Relays: Relays are for two-way communication.
 Unlike queues and topics, a relay does not store sent messages—it’s not a broker.
 Instead, it forwards them to a target application.

 A solution to a hybrid scenario using queues must take into consideration in addition to other criteria: